Yorkshire: 1800s: Victorian revolution

 The 19th century saw Yorkshire's continued growth, with the population growing and the Industrial Revolution continuing with prominent industries in coal, textile and steel (especially in Sheffield, Rotherham and Middlesbrough).
 However, despite the booming industry, living conditions declined in the industrial towns due to overcrowding.
 This saw bouts of cholera in both 1832 and 1848.
 However, advances were made by the end of the century with the introduction of modern sewers and water supplies.
 Several Yorkshire railway networks were introduced as railways spread across the country to reach remote areas.

-As Yorkshire was too large and unwieldy to have its own county council, separate county councils were created for the three ridings in 1889, but their area of control did not include the large towns, which became county boroughs, and included an increasingly large part of the population.

 Canals and turnpike roads were introduced in the late 18th century.
 In the following century the spa towns of Harrogate and Scarborough flourished, due to people believing mineral water had curative properties.

-Early 1900s: World wars
+When elected county councils were established in 1889, rather than have a single Yorkshire County Council, each of the three ridings was made an administrative county with its own county council, and the eight larger towns and cities of Bradford, Halifax, Huddersfield, Hull, Leeds, Middlesbrough, Sheffield and York were made county boroughs, independent from the county councils.

+Twentieth century to present

 During the Second World War, Yorkshire became an important base for RAF Bomber Command and brought the county and its productive industries into the cutting edge of the war, and thus in the targets of Luftwaffe bombers during the Battle of Britain.

-1950s–present: Divided

-The County Borough of Teesside was created in 1968, drafted by the North Eastern General Review Area from 1962 to 1963 and executed under the Local Government Act 1958, adding settlements to the North Riding's north eastern edges, notably Stockton and Billingham.
-Twelve in total were placed into a county borough council area.
-This was the last county borough made and first county to use the local river and '-side' suffix before similar cross river focused counties were created in 1974.

-In 1974, they were large local government reforms throughout the United Kingdom.
-Some of the Local Government Act 1972 changes were unpopular, historic boundaries of Yorkshire and its ridings lost notability status as entities.

-In 1996, the 'East Riding of Yorkshire' was created from Yorkshire parts of abolished Humberside and North Yorkshire gained Yorkshire parts of Cleveland.
-The Government Office entity currently containing most of Yorkshire is the Yorkshire and the Humber region of England.
-This region includes the north-eastern part of Lincolnshire, but not northern parts of Yorkshire, as these areas, located around the River Tees, are in the North East England region.
-Parts in the North West England region are: